enze-chen/mi-book-2021/_sources/week_1/05/day_05.md

 ## Timing for today

-- We will start the day on Zoom at 9:00AM _sharp_.
+- We will start the day on Zoom at 9:00AM.
 - We will have a mix of synchronous lectures and group exercises, interspersed with several short breaks.
 - We will take a longer break for lunch between 12:00PM and 1:00PM.
 - Enze will hold drop-in OH from 2:00PM to 3:00PM on Zoom.